 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
 In addition, your email subscription preferences let’s you set a reminder to change your Roanoke area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most of us know how to replace the air filter in their equipment, but some houses have an extra filter in the return ductwork.
-Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your HVAC is designed to handle a maximum amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can reduce the life of your system if it isn't designed for it.
+Most people know how to replace the air filter in their equipment, but some homes have an extra filter in the return ductwork.
+Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
+Your HVAC is made to handle a maximum amount of pressure in your home, and the more filters you have the fiercer the blower motor works, which can shorten the life of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is a piece of cake:

 - Go to your return air vents.

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to remove from the wall.